Sunak promises more spending as UK emerges from pandemic | Business

 The OBR predicted inflation would hit almost 5% next year, and it said post-Brexit migration and trade rules had exacerbated supply bottlenecks in Britain.
 "I understand people are concerned about global inflation – but they have a government here at home ready and willing to act," Sunak said.

-He announced further measures to ease a shortage of truck drivers which has led to supply chain problems and said the increases in spending would done "keeping in mind the need to control inflation."
-A big risk for Sunak is that the recent jump in inflation proves to be more stubborn than expected, which could push up the government's debt costs sharply.
+He announced further measures to ease a shortage of truck drivers and said the increases in spending would done "keeping in mind the need to control inflation."
+A big risk for Sunak is that the recent jump in inflation lasts longer than expected and pushes up the government's debt costs sharply.
 A quarter of British gilts are indexed to inflation, more than most other rich economies.

-A 1 percentage-point rise in interest rates and inflation would cost taxpayers about 23 billion pounds a year, according to government estimates.
-That would be double the money that Sunak plans to raise via higher social security contributions to fund the health service and social care.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)